Local explosions and extinction in continuous-state branching processes with logistic competition: Main results

 By It\^o's theory of excursions, since $Z$ and $V$ are Feller processes with boundary $\infty$ and $0$ regular reflecting, their trajectories can be decomposed into excursions out from their boundary $\infty$ and $0$ respectively, see for instance \cite[Chapter 4, Section 4]{Bertoin96}.
 The process $(e_t,t\leq L^Z_\infty)$ defined by setting for all $t>0$,

-is a Poisson point process on the set of c\`adl\`ag excursions out from $\infty$, stopped at the first infinite excursion, with for $\sigma$-finite intensity measure the excursion measure $n_Z$.
+is a Poisson point process on the set of c\`adl\`ag excursions out from $\infty$, stopped at the first infinite excursion, with for $\sigma$-finite intensity measure the excursion measure, say, $n_Z$.
 We denote an excursion of $Z$ by $\epsilon: (\epsilon(t),t\leq \zeta)$ with $\zeta$ its length.
-Similarly, the diffusion $V$ being instantaneously reflected at $0$, has an excursion measure $n_V$ on the set of continuous excursions out of $0$.
+Similarly, the diffusion $V$ with $0$ regular reflecting has an excursion measure $n_V$ on the set of continuous excursions out of $0$.
 We shall denote an excursion of $V$ by $\omega:(\omega(t),t\leq\ell)$, with $\ell$ its length.
-Both boundaries $\infty$ and $0$ being instantaneous and regular for themselves the excursion measures $n_Z$ and $n_V$ are infinite.
+Both boundaries $\infty$ and $0$ being regular reflecting, they are also instantaneous (i.e. they are not holding points, see e.g. \cite[Chapter IV, page 104]{Bertoin96}).
+Since they are moreover regular for themselves, the excursion measures $n_Z$ and $n_V$ are infinite.

 The next two results are initiating the study of the excursion measure of $Z$.
 The first states a relationship between the excursion measures of $Z$ and $V$, the second provides some information about the law of the infimum of an excursion under $n_Z$ for LCSBPs that converge towards $0$ almost surely.